trevorwslee/AWeatherClock/README.md

     `Su` / `Mo` / `Tu` / `We` / `Th` / `Fr` / `Sa` below the `🔄` button
   - The time of the alarm is clearly shown further down below.
 You can press the `🔼` / `🔽` to have the alarm hour / minute changed.
 Alternatively, you can double-press on the hour / minute to have a pop-up dialog for you to enter the hour / minute of the alarm.
-    Note that if you enter a value bigger than 99, like 1230, it will be interpreted as the time 12:30
+    Note that if you enter a value bigger than `99`, like 1230, it will be interpreted as the time `12:30`;
+    if you want to enter the time, say, `00:01`, enter `2401`

 # Settings UI -- Slides